List of 30 Rock characters: Subhas

+The actor Subhas Ramsaywack was actually a night janitor for thirty years at the Silvercup studios where 30 Rock was filmed and the writers, who often worked late into the night, were inspired to include the real Subhas as a fictional version of himself.

 Appears In: "Into the Crevasse", "Secret Santa", "Khonani", "Gentleman's Intermission", "¡Qué Sorpresa!", "TGS Hates Women", "I Heart Connecticut", "100", "Idiots Are People Two!", "Idiots Are People Three!", "Kidnapped by Danger", "Florida", "A Goon's Deed in a Weary World".

 Kaylie Hooper

 Kaylie Hooper (Chloë Grace Moretz) is the granddaughter of Hank Hooper, who is in competition with Jack to take over her grandfather's role as CEO of Kabletown.
 First introduced in "TGS Hates Women", she has twice used typical teenage girl antics to try to cover up her schemes to bring down Jack.
 Initially, she pretended to be interested in oceanography and later threatened to destroy Jack if he interfered with her future at Kabletown.
-Later on, she deliberately sabotaged an NBC reality show with singing kids as part of a convoluted plot to make sure Jack got her expelled from a private school she hated, thus landing her a spot at a school in Manhattan with her NYU student boyfriend—but Jack got the last laugh, as he ruined her dreams of playing lacrosse there and she couldn't pretend he hadn't won that round.
+Later on, she deliberately sabotaged an NBC reality show with singing kids as part of a convoluted plot to make sure Jack got her expelled from a private school she hated, thus landing her a spot at a school in Manhattan near her NYU student boyfriend—but Jack got the last laugh, as he ruined her dreams of playing lacrosse there, and thus she couldn't pretend he hadn't won that round.
 Kaylie returns in "Game Over", still wanting to be CEO of Kabletown.
-In this episode, it is apparently revealed that she is not Hank's granddaughter and Jack plans to expose her.
-In reality, she is Hank's granddaughter and that she deliberately set up Jack to try to make him send her DNA to Hank when he actually sent him someone else's DNA, using Devon as a pawn in her plan.
-However, Jack revealed that he never sent Hank her DNA but instead a birthday card for Hank, something that Hank is very passionate about and something that Kaylie did not do due to being distracted by Jack throughout the whole week, sealing Jack's fate as Kabletown CEO and Kaylie's ultimate downfall.
+In this episode, it is apparently revealed to Jack that she is not Hank's granddaughter, and Jack plans to expose her.
+In reality, she is Hank's granddaughter, but she deliberately set up Jack to have him send someone else's DNA to Hank, believing it was hers, using Devon as a pawn in her plan.
+However, Jack reveals he never sent Hank the DNA results, but instead a birthday card, knowing Hank is passionate about birthdays.
+Because of Jack's distractions throughout the week, Kaylie neglected to observe Hank's birthday, sealing Jack's fate as Kabletown CEO and Kaylie's ultimate downfall.

 Appears In: "TGS Hates Women", "Standards and Practices", "Game Over".

 Howard Jorgensen

 Howard Jorgensen (Brian Stack) is Vice President of Locomotives at GE and a member of the board of directors.
-A former protégé of Jack's, he is married to a Filipina woman, has two children and owns a house with a pool.
+A former protégé of Jack's, he is married to a Filipina, has two children and owns a house with a pool.
 Jack has stated that people use Jorgensen as a scapegoat.